stevenhggns/Buckley_Lab_SIP_project_protocols/GCMS_operation/CO2_batch_run.md

 # GCMS shut down

-* Use auto shutdown or manual shutdown.
+* Use manual shutdown.
+	* Auto shutdown does not give enough time between the turbo molecular pump shutdown and the vacuum pump shutdown.
 * Wait for the GC to cool before turning off the carrier gas.

 ***